-Those words haunt Hellboy as his father Broome sends him on another job for the BPRD.
+Those words haunt Hellboy as his daddy Broome sends him on another job for the BPRD.
 He’s gone to England to help the Osiris Club (an adjunct group/club to the BPRD, but with British accents and frillier uniforms) fight 3 giants that have been wreaking havoc.

 Anyway, these giants (yes, actual giants) have been tearing apart the English countryside searching for…something.
 I wonder if it has anything to do with those chopped-up body parts from the overly long prologue.

 Hellboy is ready to fight except that the Osiris Club betrays him and leaves him for dead.
 This might be more of a spoiler if it didn’t happen 20 minutes into the movie.
 I might be more reluctant to spoil things if this movie were actually good.

 Fortunately, Hellboy’s not dead and still has some friends, or rather, temporary allies that could help him out.
 There’s-

 - Alice (Sasha Lane)- she’s a medium for the dead and can pack quite a punch if you upset her enough.

 - Major Ben Daimio (Daniel Dae Kim)- he works for M11 (whatever that means) and has scratches on his face.
 Wanna know how he got his scars?
 He’ll show you eventually.

 Hellboy and Co. will have to get the hell into Dodge and stop Nimue from being resurrected.
 Or else…nothing much will happen.